apenchev/jpegli/README.md

 BUILD_TARGET=wasm32 ENABLE_WASM_SIMD=1 SKIP_TEST=1 emconfigure ./ci.sh release
 ```

-* You should get both cjpegli.wasm and cjpegli.js inside of the /build-wasm32/tools/ folder
+* Both *cjpegli.wasm* and *cjpegli.js* will be generated inside of /build-wasm32/tools/
-* You can copy cjpegli.wasm and cjpegli.js to the /wasm_demo/ folder and test the encoder by running /wasm_demo/index.html
+* You can copy both *cjpegli.wasm* and *cjpegli.js* into the /wasm_demo/ folder to test the jpegli encoder
-* index.html MUST BE RUN ON A SERVER (such as http://localhost/), otherwise the browser's content policy will refuse to load the .wasm file
+* /wasm_demo/index.html must be served from a server (such as http://localhost/) or the browser's security policy will refuse to load *cjpegli.wasm*